o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 #### Create FlexMatch resources

-You can also create matchmaking configuration and matchmaking rule set using this CDK application by providing the `flex_match` context variable when synthesizing stack(s).
+You can also create matchmaking configuration and matchmaking rule set using this AWS CDK application by providing the `flex_match` context variable when synthesizing stack(s).
 The following example command synthesizes the application with this optional features enabled:

 ```cmd
 $ cdk synth -c flex_match=true